ciardorje/Multi-Season_Spatial_MSOM/README.md

 * Data:
   * ```Z``` = A binary 3D array, with dimensions ```nSites x nSps x nYears```, where cell values indicate whether (1) or not (0) each species was detected at each site in each year, across all trapping weeks combined.
-  * ```Y``` = A 4D binary array, with dimensions ```nSites x nSps x nYears x nTrapWeeks```, where cell values indicate whether (1) or not (0) each species was detected at each site, in each trap week, in each year.
+  * ```Y``` = A 4D binary array, with dimensions ```nSites x nSps x nYears x max(nTrapWeeks)```, where cell values indicate whether (1) or not (0) each species was detected at each site, in each trap week, in each year.
     * If the number of trap weeks varies among sites and/or years, the length of the 4th dimension of the array should be the maximum number of trap weeks at any site in a single year; where sites were not sampled for the maximum number of trap weeks you can fill the additional cells with ```NA```, as the model indexing will mean that these cells are never accessed.
-    * For example, if one site (j) was sampled for 20 weeks, the corresponding value in the ```nTrapWeeks``` variable that we provided in the constants will be 20.
-Therefore, even if the maximum number of sampling weeks at a single site was 30 weeks (and the 4th dimension of Y was thus of length 30), the model will only ever access up to the 20th cell in the row of Y corresponding to site j.
+    * For example, if one site ```j``` was sampled for 20 weeks, the corresponding value in the ```nTrapWeeks``` variable provided in the constants will be 20.
+Therefore, even if the maximum number of sampling weeks at a single site was 30 weeks (and the 4th dimension of ```Y``` was thus of length 30), the model will only ever access up to the 20th cell in the row of Y corresponding to site ```j```.
   * ```SiteOCV``` = A 3D array, with dimensions ```nSites x nOCV x nYears```, holding the values of the occurrence model covariates (that is, variables you think may effect species occurence).
 Sites will be in rows and each covariate will be in a seperate column, and this structure will be repeated for each year (i.e., the third dimension)
   * ```SiteDCV``` = A 3D array, with dimensions ```nSites x nOCV x nYears```, holding the values of the detection model covariates (that is, variables you think may effect species detection).
 Same structure as ```SiteOCV```.
   * ```DMat2``` = A 2D matrix containing the squared geographic distance between each pair of camera trapping sites (both rows and columns will represent sites, and the cell values will represent the squared distance between a site in a given row and a site in a given column).
+This may need to be a 3D array if the position of camera traps varied with year, withe 3rd dimension representing years

 ## The Model ##

+Now we have the inputs, we can create the model.
 First, we want to give the model a name ```fireMod``` and tell R that we are going to be providing some ```nimble``` code.
 This line does just that:
 ```r
 fireMod <- nimbleCode({
 ```